chaoslawful/ccard-lib/README.md

 before run this command.
 What is more, you should change the "phpLibExtDir" in SConstruct to your php ext module directory.

+### Uninstall

+If you want to uninstall ccard-lib from your system, use this commands:

+	scons -c install-php
+	scons -c install

 ## Examples

 Please see test cases in [t/](https://github.com/chaoslawful/ccard-lib/tree/master/t)